wongjai/CryptoAutotrader/README.md

 * **UPDATED**: New test mode is added to only test the prediction API – no trades would be made.
 Suitable for LLM APIs (Pandas – not so much).

+* LLM connection is through an API (any 'openai' library supported API's)

 * This script endlessly places buy and sell orders based on predictive modeling (with 'smart' calculations of price and amount, see function `prepare_order` of class `App` in module [run.py](run.py)):